ministryofjustice/feature-flags-with-pulumi/README.md

 and similarly for the prod stack.

-### 2. Enable versioning and rename
+### 2. Modify bucket

-The service still consists of a single bucket, but the bucket `dev` has been renamed and versioning is enabled.
-Since versioning is disabled and the name variable is set to none by default, I can deploy the change to `dev` only without using a feature flag.
+The service still consists of a single bucket, but the bucket properties on the `dev` have been updated:

+- The name is deterministic.
+Since the `bucket` variable is set to none by default, I can deploy the change to `dev` only without using a feature flag.
 Note that in a real example, you would probably use [aliases](https://www.pulumi.com/docs/intro/concepts/resources/options/aliases/) to rename the bucket instead of recreating it.

+- Versioning is enabled.
+Since versioning is disabled by default, I can also deploy the change to `dev` only without using a feature flag.

+- Cross-account resource sharing [CORS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cors.html) is enabled using a `cors` feature flag.
+The feature flag is stored in a distinct dictionary in the stack config files.
+This means all feature flags are stored in one location per stack and can be tracked more easily.

 Running a `pulumi up` shows that the bucket is recreated in `dev` but no changes are detected in `prod`: